jdrumgoole/pymongoshell/README.md

 ## Looking at large volumes of output

-If you run a query in the python shell it will return a cursor and to look at the objects in the cursor you need to either write a loop to consume the cursor or explicitly call `next()` on each cursor item.
+If you run a query in the python shell it will return a cursor.
+To look at the objects in the cursor using the PyMongo library you need to either write a loop to consume the cursor or explicitly call `next()` on each cursor item.

 ```python
 >>> c=pymongo.MongoClient("mongodb+srv://readonly:readonly@demodata-rgl39.mongodb.net/test?retryWrites=true")